Swarbricklab-code/BrCa_cell_atlas/README.md

 # Data Availability
 ## processed & filtered scRNA-Seq data
 All processed scRNA-seq data is available for in-browser exploration and download through the Broad Single-Cell portal at https://singlecell.broadinstitute.org/single_cell/study/SCP1039.
+Processed data is also available on GEO (GSE176078).

 ## Raw scRNA-Seq data
 Raw scRNA-Seq data from this study has been deposited in the European Genome-Phenome Archive (EGA), which is hosted by the EBI and the CRG, under the accession code EGAS00001005173.